Canarium indicum: Nutritive vale and special compounds

 Nutritive value of a raw Canarium per 100g edible portion (kernels without the hard shell) is 439 kcal/1.838 kJ energy.
-In terms of macronutrients, kernels contain between 67-80% oil, 13% protein and 7% starch and various others macronutrients and micronutrients, with a high nutritive value (Table 1).
+In terms of macronutrients, kernels contain between 67 and 80% oil, 13% protein and 7% starch and various others macronutrients and micronutrients, with a high nutritive value (Table 1).
 Fatty profile of kernel oil consists of almost equal proportion of saturated and unsaturated fatty acids with about 50% saturated (34% palmitic and 13% stearic), 38% monounsaturated (oleic) and 14% polyunsaturated (linoleic) fat.

 In a study led in various areas of Papua New Guinea, kernels’ antioxidant activity, in mg ascorbate equivalents, and phenolic content, in mg catechin equivalents, showed a strong positive relationship, as well as fat content versus energy and versus carbohydrate content.
-However, there was little variation in protein but large variation in vitamin E contents, especially in ꞵ-tocopherol. ɑ-, δ- and γ- tocopherols were also present in kernels but only in small amounts.
+However, there was little variation in protein but large variation in vitamin E contents, especially in β-tocopherol. α-, δ- and γ- tocopherols were also present in kernels but only in small amounts.

 Canarium kernels seem to possess anti-inflammatory activity through inhibition properties of its oil on prostaglandin (PGE 2) production in 3T3 Swiss Albino fibroblast cells, which workes in the same ways as aspirin.
 However, the IgE specific to Canarium indicum can be found among pollen allergenic patients, which addresses the need for control of new foods before the introduction to a new market.